Rebuild Foundation: Black Artists Retreat

 Black Artists Retreat (BAR) was founded by Theaster Gates and Eliza Myrie, a Chicago-based artist, with the goal of creating time and space for artists to be together.
 Gates' goal to gather was matched with Myrie's goal of motivating dialogue among artists of color.
-Held annually, artists are invited to think, learn, exchange and socialize.
 This artist-led initiative is guided by the tenets of fellowship, rejuvenation, and intellectual rigor.
 The Retreat is held annually in Chicago, where it was originated.
-This two-day event includes roller skating, music and performances, as well as art installations.
-The Retreat explores how artists, performers, curators, historians and others play, pray, worship, commune, entertain, interrupt, celebrate, heal, mourn and invite unity.
+This two-day event includes roller skating, music, and performances, as well as art installations.
+The Retreat explores how artists, performers, curators, historians, and others play, pray, worship, commune, entertain, interrupt, celebrate, heal, mourn and invite unity.
 2019 was the first year the Retreat was held outside of Gates' native town, the Retreat was held in New York, at the Park Avenue Armory's Drill Hall.
 Gates rehabbed the hall with the Park Avenue Armory Conservancy.
-BAR provides opportunities for artists to gather and reflect on the role of sound in their lives and practices.